hoangr1010/Tutorable/UserGuide.md

 ## USER INTERFACE OVERVIEW
 ### A - FOR TUTORS
 ### 1. Landing Page
+When you first open the app you will be navigated to the landing page featuring our logo and mascot Tutor-Apple.
+As you click the **login** button you will then be sent to the login screen.

 ![](TutorApp395Project/imgmd/landingPage.png)

 ### 2. Login/Registeration Page
 When you first open the app and hit **login** button, you will be transferred to the login/registeration page.